Bel Powley says she was ‘touched inappropriately’ by senior crew member

 Incident happened before filming had begun, meaning Powley felt she had to ‘avoid’ the person involved throughout production

-British actor Bel Powley has opened up about being “touched inappropriately” on set by a senior crew member.
+British actor Bel Powley has opened up about being “touched inappropriately” by a senior crew member.

 In a new interview with The Independent, which will be published on Saturday (6 May), the star of The Morning Show and Everything I Know About Love talked about her experiences as a woman in the film and TV industry.